 There have never been more opportunities for entrepreneurs who wish to be self-employed than there are right now.
 Though it can seem like a minor detail, your business bank account can influence the success of your business or side-hustle.
 When most business owners start out, they think about the name of their business, how they’ll find customers, and how they’ll make money.
 The bank for their business is an afterthought.
+This is a mistake though since have a business bank account if self-employed provides key advantages that will help keep your business financially healthy and stable.
 Although every business can be very different, they have one thing in common: it’a wise to consider a separate business bank account.

 Let’s look at the advantages of a business bank account for these side hustles and full-time solopreneurs.

 Your Etsy shop is a retail business, with many of the same needs as stores on Main Street.
 You have expenses for supplies, products, shipping materials and costs, and shopping fees.
 You also have income from product sales, and that money comes from different forms of payment.

 So do you need a business bank account for an Etsy business?
 Technically, it is possible to manage business income and expenses from your personal bank account (although certain banks prohibit it).
 But you’re making your life much harder for no reason.
 You’ll need to go back and separate all business transactions for tax purposes.
 The complexity leaves you vulnerable to tax audits and can cost you opportunities for write offs.

 And let’s consider the day-to-day management of your business on Etsy.
 How profitable is your store?
 Which items are giving you the best margins?
 Where are your best opportunities to trim expenses?
 It can be very difficult to answer these questions if your finances are mixed up in a personal account.
 On the other hand, a business bank account for Etsy will categorize all of your activities and help you optimize the business for success.